CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection

 \subsection{Semantic Orientation Instability Under Domain Shift}

 The contrasting behavior between lateral movement (LM) and zero-day threat detection (ZDT) under cross-topology transfer reveals an important structural distinction.
 LM detection is primarily an identity-centric deviation task: it detects abnormal role transitions and entity interaction patterns.
-ZDT, in contrast, is a distributional anomaly detection problem that relies on statistical deviations in flow- and connectivity-derived features.
+ZDT, by contrast, is a distributional anomaly-detection problem that depends more strongly on flow- and connectivity-derived feature geometry.

 Under CSTS, schema alignment is preserved across environments.
 Canonical entities, typed relationships, and temporal aggregation windows remain stable.
-Feature extraction is performed over identical entity-relational abstractions in both Env A and Env B. This eliminates schema-level fragility and ensures that feature definitions do not depend on vendor-specific field names, log formats, or identifier conventions.
+Feature extraction is performed over identical entity-relational abstractions in both Env~A and Env~B. This eliminates schema-level fragility and ensures that feature definitions do not depend on vendor-specific field names, log formats, or identifier conventions.

 However, the ZDT experiments demonstrate that schema stability does not imply semantic stability.
-Several graph-derived features (e.g., connectivity counts, two-hop expansion measures, and degree-based statistics) exhibit cross-domain polarity inversion: the direction of their class-conditional expectation reverses between environments.
-In other words, features that are positively associated with anomalous behavior in the training environment become negatively associated in the target environment, despite identical canonical representation.
+Several graph-derived features, including connectivity counts, two-hop expansion measures, and degree-based statistics, exhibit cross-domain polarity inversion: the direction of their class-conditional expectation reverses between environments.
+Features that are positively associated with anomalous behavior in the training environment become negatively associated in the target environment despite identical canonical representation.

 This phenomenon isolates a precise portability boundary.
-CSTS guarantees representational invariance—persistent identity, typed relational semantics, and temporally indexed state—but does not guarantee semantic orientation stability under distributional shift.
-The inversion observed in ZDT therefore reflects a modeling-level instability rather than a failure of canonical schema alignment. in other words, CSTS isolates semantic orientation instability as a modeling phenomenon rather than a schema artifact.
+CSTS guarantees schema stability and representational invariance, but it does not guarantee semantic orientation stability under domain shift.
+The inversion observed in ZDT therefore reflects a modeling-level instability rather than a failure of canonical schema alignment.
+Put differently, CSTS isolates semantic orientation instability as a modeling phenomenon rather than a schema artifact.